 “Not all Mirpuris are that bad by the way.
 Just the majority!
-Most of ‘them’ are uneducated, live off benefits, sell drugs, kiddy-fiddle, beat their multiple wives, breed like rabbits and…” wait for it, it’s coming “…they’re poor and come from a rural place, from hills and mountains – that’s not really Pakistan but AZAD KASHMIR!”
+Most of ‘them’ are uneducated, live off benefits, sell drugs, kiddy-fiddle, beat their multiple wives, breed like rabbits” and… “…they’re poor and come from a rural place, from hills and mountains – that’s not really Pakistan but AZAD KASHMIR!”

 And then you confront the glees and self-assuredness of individuals who really don’t know what they’re talking about, “by the way we’re from the cities, Lahore, Karachi, Islamabad, in these bastions of high-brow culture these kinds of things don’t happen!”

-Of course, it’s all bollocks.
+Of course, it’s all self-affirming twaddle!
 The extremists are blowing up Churches, Mosques, schools, hospitals in the cities.
 They’re killing minority groups everywhere.
-The honour crimes you read about in Pakistani newspapers – the sort that get reported – happen in the cities and not just in the villages.
+The honour crimes you read about in Pakistani newspapers – the sort that get reported in the British-Pakistan press – happen in the cities and not just in the villages.
 Yes.
 Absolutely.
 It’s members of the citified gentry that are currently throwing acid on women’s faces, their egos bruised by having their advances turned down by inconsequential ‘poor women’ sick and tired of a patriarchal society that has its male votaries, and its most outspoken defenders living in the cities.
-You have cases of women being physically abused, pelted to death in front of court houses in the city by people living in the city as the Police watch on.
-Can any of us not be forgiven for asking, “wow -Pakistan’s cities seem a lot more violent than its villages.
-Is this really about cities and villages or something more profound – like ‘attitudes’ and ‘values’?”
+You have cases of women being physically abused, pelted to death in front of court houses, in the city, by people living in the city, as the Police watch on.
+Can any of us not be forgiven for asking, “wow Pakistan’s cities seem a lot more violent than its villages.
+Is this really about cities and villages, or something more profound, perhaps like ‘attitudes’ and ‘values’?”

-It’s kind of funny to realise how stupid some cocky people are as they try to put down others less-threatening.
-But, in any case I doubt she’s more accomplished than Einstein or Darwin, or more ‘refined’ than the ‘cousin-shagging’ Royals of past ages simply because, in her mind, she lives in a nice suburb of Birmingham!
+And so it’s kind of ironic of some cocky people who try to put down others less-threatening to them as a means of proving how “integrated” they are.
+I doubt our comedian is more accomplished than Einstein or Darwin, or more ‘refined’ than the ‘cousin-shagging’ Royals of past ages simply because, in her mind, she lives in a nice suburb of Birmingham!
 If indeed she comes from an enlightened people from the heart of civilised Pakistan – as many self-affirming urbanites would have us believe – she can prove me wrong by flying over to Lahore on her private jet – PIA is apparently bankrupt – and say exactly what she said in front of her city peers.
-I doubt very much, the citified Muslims of Lahore and Rawalpindi would like the idea of their most famed personalities, religious or otherwise, being described as ‘cousin-shagging Neanderthals!’
+I doubt very much, the citified Muslims of Lahore and Islamabad would like the idea of their most famed personalities, religious or otherwise, being described as ‘cousin-shagging Neanderthals!’

 They’d probably lynch her.

-British-Mirpuris are a product of their society, as immigrants from “Pakistan-administered-Kashmir”.
-They too have their grievances against fellow-Pakistanis not least because they feel their region is being exploited by a political elite living in mainland Pakistan.
-They are not wrong in saying they have given more to Pakistan than what Pakistan has ever given them in return – this inconvenient fact is becoming a burden too heavy to carry for some.
-A huge ‘cleavage’ can be seen developing on the ground, as ordinary youngsters in Mirpur are prepared to toy with the idea that ‘India’ would’ve probably been a better choice than Pakistan – ‘attitudes’ can and do change even if the foreign ‘elite’ bussed in from the Punjab Plains are impervious to the feelings of the common folk.
+British-Mirpuris are a product of their society as immigrants from “Pakistan-administered-Kashmir”.
+They have their own grievances against fellow-Pakistanis not least because they feel their region is being exploited by a political elite living in mainland Pakistan.
+They are not wrong in saying they have given more to the Pakistan State and its peoples, than what Pakistan and Pakistanis have ever given them in return.
+This inconvenient fact is becoming a burden too heavy to carry for some.
+A huge ‘cleavage’ can be seen developing on the ground, as ordinary youngsters in Mirpur are now prepared to toy with the idea that ‘India’ would’ve probably been a better choice than Pakistan.
+‘Attitudes’ can and do change even if the foreign ‘elite’ bussed in from the Punjab Plains into ‘A’JK are impervious to the feelings of the common folk.

 Sadly, some of the activists from my region confuse political structures with the bigotry of ordinary people and create their own tropes and false narratives against ordinary Pakistanis.
 The crucial point being, you don’t see mainstream journalists repeating these particular tropes in Britain.